AMCN41R/harness/README.md

 ## HarnessBase Class
 The `HarnessBase` class is an abstract class that, during construction, loads the Harness settings and data files, and configures the Mongo instance defined inside the settings file.
-Using the `HarnessBase` class with a Harness Settings file and a Harness Data file(s) is the simplest and easiest way to configure a Mongo instance...
+Using the `HarnessBase` class with a Harness Settings file and Harness Data file(s) is the simplest and easiest way to configure a Mongo instance...

-1. Create json file containing an array of json objects (one file per mongo collection)
+1. Create a json file containing an array of json objects (one file per mongo collection)
 2. Create a settings file
 3. Make your test class extend `HarnessBase`
 4. Optionally annotate your test class with the `HarnessConfig` attribute to specify the file path of your settings file.
 If the attribute is not present, or a configuration file path is not specified on the attribute, a default value of [ClassName].json will be used.

-### Manual
-A manual version on the `HarnessBase` class will work in the same way (inheritance and attribute) but will require a method call to configure Mongo, rather than it happening in the constructor.

-### XUnit Test Fixture
-A version that is configured to work with the XUnit class fixture design (a shared context between tests, similar to NUnit SetUp and TearDown).
-The default behaviour of XUnit is to create a new instance of the test class for each test inside it.
-If using the `HarnessBase`, this would result in the database being deleted (depending on the settings) and re-created for every test.
-Using this base class will ensure this only happens once for a group of tests.

 ## XUnit Examples